May 23, 2012

 “Seriously!”

 Once they finally realized that we were not bluffing, everything was just fine.
+(I tell you honestly, this was hard for me to stick to as well. 🙂

-So was this a boring week?
 Hardly.
 We got to engage a creative side that we wouldn’t have typically explored.

 It’s easy to forget, especially on vacation, that the very best things in life are free.

 Frugal vacations are my specialty, but I will save the “tips” for another post.
+(Check out an exhaustive list of ideas for saving money on food during vacation).

-The first two days we never even left the Wyndham property.
+The first two days we never even left the condo property.
 Most of the time on vacations, kids think they have to go, go, go, and we fall into the trap of their continual pestering.
 Setting the advance expectation that this vacation was going to be about family time, and cherishing the family relationship, set the tone for a great week.

 The older boys hung out in the parking lot playing b-ball (without a hoop),

-while the middle schoolers realized that playing on a playground can be “cool,” especially when it involves some aspect of danger while your picture is being taken.
+While the middle schoolers realized that playing on a playground can be “cool,” especially when it involves some aspect of danger while your picture is being taken.

 There was lots and lots of “chilling” time, as the teens explained.

-How to Plan a Cheap Family Vacation… without being cheapThat 30 minutes occurred minutes before heading to the hotel lobby where someone was giving a Parrot demonstration.
+That 30 minutes occurred minutes before heading to the hotel lobby where someone was giving a Parrot demonstration.
 Parrot Mountain in Pigeon Forge brought some of their birds to show.
 It was a delightful hour, one in which I would have skipped had we not been searching for fun things to do on the property.
+Pigeon Forge has something for families of all ages and all budgets and this was the perfect spot for a reunion.
+Check out your options here.

 (Yes, I am bragging on my hot nieces, but you can look that good and still love to shop at GW.)

-How to Plan a Cheap Family Vacation… without being cheapNow I must add that these prices were a bit higher than I am used to.
+Now I must add that these prices were a bit higher than I am used to.
 Good thing my “elderly” mother was along for her Senior Citizen discount because we all saved an additional 25%.

 (May I look that fabulous when I am that old…70…shh, can you believe it?)